-- (45) Staff and students must submit a written application and obtain written approval before they record an image of a body or human tissue.
+- (53) Staff and students must submit a written application and obtain written approval before they record an image of a body or human tissue.
 The written application must specify: - a. the identification number of the body/body part/section/human tissue, of which they wish to record an image; - b. the purpose for which the image is required; - c. specific details as to what body region/part/section/tissue is to be recorded in the image; - d. the type of image to be recorded (e.g. photograph, video, drawing, etc); - e. the format in which the image will be recorded (film, electronic, drawing, etc); - f. where the image will be used/published, and in what format; and - g. whether the image is likely to disclose the identity of the donor.
-Any image that discloses the identity of the donor (eg. specific tattoos, defining features) should be considered in accordance with the Health Records and Information Privacy Act, 2002 (NSW) and the Privacy Act, 1988 (Cwth), Privacy and Personal Information Protection Act, 1998(NSW). - (46) Each Image must be separately referenced upon the application. - (47) Applications to record image/s of a body/body part/section/human tissue are to be lodged with the Head of School or his/her delegate within the Anatomy Facility.

-(48) Upon receiving an application to record image/s of a body/body part/section/human tissue the UNE authorised Anatomy staff member will check that:

-- a. the application is complete, and it clearly addresses each of the requirements stipulated in this section; and - b. the body donor's consent form, to clarify the form of consent given by the body donor, so as to determine whether the necessary consent for such imaging has been provided.
-She/he will then either: - i. advise the applicant in writing that her/his application has been rejected upon the basis that consent is not available; - ii. return the application to the applicant for completion/clarification; or - iii. clearly annotate the availability of consent on the application. - (49) Upon receiving an application to record an image of a body/body part/section/human tissue, the Head of School or his/her delegate will approve, and document approval of the image-taking make a determination in accordance with Photographs and Images of Human Bodies, Sections or Tissue section of the Human Anatomy Policy.
-He/she may also seek advice from the Human Research Ethics Committee should she/he deem it necessary, when considering specific image/s for the purposes of teaching and/or research.
-The Head of School or his/her delegate will notify the applicant of her/his decision in writing.
-In the event that the Head of School or his/her delegate wishes to approve the recording of the image (subject to additional requirements not specified in the original application) those additional requirements will be included in the notification to the applicant.
-Images may only be recorded after written approval has been received. - (50) Having notified the applicant, the Head of School or his/her delegate will then forward the application, attached to a copy of her/his written determination, to the relevant Anatomy Facility office staff member for filing. - (51) All images obtained shall be submitted to the Head of School or his/her delegate for inspection and approval prior to any release of images.
-Copies of all images made, will be submitted to the relevant Anatomy Facility Office staff member, to be filed and retained, and/or to be used for teaching purposes.
+Any image that discloses the identity of the donor (e.g. specific tattoos, defining features) should be considered in accordance with the Health Records and Information Privacy Act, 2002 (NSW) and the Privacy Act, 1988 (Cwth), Privacy and Personal Information Protection Act, 1998 (NSW). - (54) Each Image must be separately referenced upon the application. - (55) Applications to record image/s of a body/body part/section/human tissue are to be lodged with the Head of School or their delegate within the Anatomy Facility. - (56) Upon receiving an application to record image/s of a body/body part/section/human tissue the UNE authorised Anatomy staff member will check that: - a. the application is complete, and it clearly addresses each of the requirements stipulated in this section; and, - b. the body donor's consent form, to clarify the form of consent given by the body donor, so as to determine whether the necessary consent for such imaging has been provided.
+They will then either: - i. advise the applicant in writing that their application has been rejected upon the basis that consent is not available; - ii. return the application to the applicant for completion/clarification; or - iii. clearly annotate the availability of consent on the application. - c. upon receiving an application to record an image of a body/body part/section/human tissue, the Head of School or their delegate will approve, and document approval of the image-taking make a determination in accordance with Photographs and Images of Human Bodies, Sections or Tissue section of the UNE Human Anatomy Policy.
+They may also seek advice from the UNE Human Research Ethics Committee (HREC) should they deem it necessary, when considering specific image/s for the purposes of teaching and/or research.
+The Head of School or their delegate will notify the applicant of their decision in writing.
+In the event that the Head of School or their delegate wishes to approve the recording of the image (subject to additional requirements not specified in the original application) those additional requirements will be included in the notification to the applicant.
+Images may only be recorded after written approval has been received; - d. having notified the applicant, the Head of School or their delegate will then forward the application, attached to a copy of their written determination, to the relevant Anatomy Facility office staff member for filing; - e.
+All images obtained shall be submitted to the Head of School or their delegate for inspection and approval prior to any release of images.
+Copies of all images made, will be submitted to the relevant Anatomy Facility Office staff member, to be filed and retained, and/or to be used for teaching purposes;